Artisan and Farmstead

 Online Food Safety Basics for Artisan Cheesemakers Course

-The Innovation Center for US Dairy, as part of Artisan Safety Advisory Group, has created an online safe cheesemaking certificate course tailored to those working at small farmstead and artisan cheese facilities.
-This course has been developed by, and is now available through, North Carolina State University.
+The Innovation Center for US Dairy has created an online food safety course for cheesemakers tailored to those working at small farmstead and artisan cheese facilities.
+This course has been developed by academics and cheesemaking experts in partnership with ACS.

-The course is intended to be an introduction to controlling food safety hazards through GMPs, sanitation, good design, and environmental monitoring.
-As an on-demand, self-paced, self-study resource, the Artisan Dairy Safety Advisory Group hopes it will help cheesemakers of all experience levels by providing important information in an easy-to-use format which is accessible at the user's convenience.
+The course is available through North Carolina State University and is introduction to controlling food safety hazards through GMPs, sanitation, good design, and environmental monitoring.
+As an on-demand, self-paced, self-study resource, it was designed to help cheesemakers of all experience levels by providing important information in an easy-to-use format which is accessible at the user’s convenience.
 The full course consists of five sections:

 - Importance of Food Safety

 - Good Manufacturing Practices and Process Controls

 Online Food Safety Basics for Small/Medium Ice Cream Manufacturers

 The Innovation Center for U.S. Dairy has created an online food safety course for small ice cream manufacturers.
 Whether you produce for your own scoop shops, sell into local retailers, or run factories this class will help you with your practices and aid in refining your food safety programs.
 The course was developed by a team of experts from ice cream processors of all sizes and a team of University/extension experts in partnership with NICRA.